Today, we will be looking at Yellow Card (and NO, it’s not the type that the Referee gives in football).

 Find details below.

-1. Buy Bitcoin
+1. Buy Cryptocurrency

 Here, you have the option of buying from the platform or buying from an agent.
 I will explain how each option works.